Application season for the 2023-2024 school year

 Returning students (students who currently attend the school and intend to return the next school year) are given priority in admission.
-They can re-enroll starting on December 1st, they would need to notify the school of their intent to return for the next school year by January 28th.
+Re-enrollment will take place in the spring semester.
+This process is for parents to notify their school for the 2023-2024 school year.

 Civil Action 5281 requires that TEA not approve student transfers where the effect of such transfers changes the majority or minority percentage of the school population by more than one percent in either the sending or receiving district.
 SST Schools comply with reporting transfer students pursuant to Civil Action 5281 by using the student transfer system provided on the Texas Education Agency website under PEIMS section.

 Children of the School’s Founders, Board Members, Employees and Siblings Policy

 Children of the school’s founders, governing board members, teachers, and staff(*) as well as siblings of returning students (who timely notify the school of their intent to return for the next school year) are exempt from lottery requirements.

 If there are more children of school founders, governing board members, teachers and staff and sibling applicants than spaces available, they will be entered into a separate lottery and either admitted if space allows or placed on the waiting list in the order that they are drawn.